centrica-engineering/muon/docs/component-guidance/inputter.md

 ![Placeholder](../images/inputter/inputter-placeholder.png)

 This provides the user with an example of the expected input.
+The placeholder text disappears when the user starts typing.

 #### Masks and separators